Victor1755/Victor1755/README.md

 **Victor1755/Victor1755** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🔭 I’m currently working on CSS/responsive web design
-- 🌱 I’m currently learning CSS/responsive web design
+- 🌱 I’m currently learning CSS/responsive web design, Javascript, Frontm-end development
-- 👯 I’m looking to collaborate on web development
+- 👯 I’m looking to collaborate on Front-end development
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about web design
+- 💬 Ask me about Front-end development
-- 📫 How to reach me: Twitter(@egbunaemeka_eth)
+- 📫 How to reach me: Twitter(@egbunaemeka_eth), https://www.linkedin.com/in/egbuna-emeka-001a6621b
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am a south-Paw